 - Quantity and Type of Bearing – 1 (sealed)

 - Color options – 4 (black, red, blue, orange)

 These Imrider pedals appear on many cyclist’s shopping list owing to their affordable pricing.
 But even beyond their low price tag, these MTB pedals have a great deal to offer in terms of performance and construction.

 When your foot lands on these pedals, you can be sure that you’ll have a sure grip across this model’s traditional platform architecture and 8 pins.
 These pins are uniquely arranged in a 5-3 formation that maximizes your traction as you engage and press onto the pedal with your arch.

 In terms of construction, these pedals certainly don’t shrink on quality.
-Each pedal is in fact made of a corrosion resistant polyamide that also resists abrasion with ease.
+Each pedal is made of a corrosion-resistant polyamide that also resists abrasion with ease.
 If these Imrider pedals suffer from any one weakness, though, it certainly comes at its single bearings.
 These are prone to wear down fairly quickly, making these a better choice for casual mountain bikers.